eventql/eventql/doc/internals/architecture.md

 EventQL server instances that connect to a coordination service, like ZooKeeper.

 The core unit of data storage in EventQL are tables and rows.
-Each table has a strict schema anda mandatory, unique primary key.
+Each table has a strict schema and a mandatory, unique primary key.
 This primary key is used to automatically split a table into many ordered partitions of roughly 500MB.
 Each partition is then assigned to N servers (in practice N is usually 3) in the cluster.
 Partioning is fully transparent to the user -- from a user perspective